 Buddy started his career with Atkinson SO as a jailor in August 2002.
 He always desired a more active role in improving his community so in Sept 2011 he attended and graduated from ABAC Police Academy and became a deputy with Atkinson SO.
 Deputy Taft continued to grow professionally with the office.
 He was promoted to Corporal then Sgt, and currently holds the position of Lieutenant.
 Taft is responsible for directly supervising the deputies and managing their day to day operations.

-Deputy Rhymes has had a long career in law enforcement starting as a jailor in Montgomery County in 2000 then as a 911 operator for Coffee 911.
+Deputy Rhymes is now retired.
+He has served the community for 20 years and had a long career in law enforcement starting as a jailor in Montgomery County in 2000 then as a 911 operator for Coffee 911.
 Randall later became a jailor with Atkinson County.
 He graduated from ABAC Police Academy in 2005 and started his career as a police officer with Pearson PD.
 He was promoted to Sgt and served as investigator.
 Rhymes became a deputy with Atkinson County and was promoted to Sgt and investigator.
 Deputy Rhymes served the citizens of Atkinson faithfully and was honored to become a resource officer with the Atco school system where he formed the Board of Education Police Dept and was named its first police chief.

 Rhymes is currently a project manager with Red Speed, a company specializing in school zone speed detection cameras.
 He however cant get service out of his system so he continues to serve Atco as a traffic deputy on weekends.